kamillionlabs/hateoflux-documentation/docs/cookbook.md

 ## Creating a `HalResourceWrapper` without an Embedded Resource

 To create a `HalResourceWrapper` for a simple order without shipment details, the wrapper is implemented as shown below.
-This implementation typically resides within a controller method (or better yet, in an assembler, see corresponding section about assemblers):
+This implementation typically resides within a controller method (or better yet, in an [assembler](./core-concepts/assemblers.html)):

 ```java
 @GetMapping("/{id}")